Guinness Regenerative Farming

 The future of Guinness is taking root

-At Guinness, we have always looked to the future.
-We are only 263 years into our 9,000 year lease at St James’s Gate and we will never settle in pursuit of a better, more sustainable future for all.
+As brewers and innovators, Guinness is committed to sustainability and preserving the natural resources on which we all depend.
+We are only 264 years into our 9,000-year lease at St James’s Gate and we will never settle in pursuit of a better, more sustainable future for all.
 We understand our responsibility to play our part in regenerating the productive landscapes and communities on which we depend.
-That’s why we’re undertaking one of the most ambitious regenerative farming projects in Ireland.
+That’s why we’re undertaking the most ambitious regenerative farming project in Ireland.

 We’re turning farming on its head

-With the intention of reducing the environmental impacts of barley production, among other key outcomes, we’re supporting barley farmers in this three-year project to explore and trial nature-based farming practices.
+With the intention of reducing the environmental impacts of barley production, among other key outcomes, we’re supporting barley farmers in this three-year project to explore and trial nature-based, sustainable farming practices.

 A 3-year pilot to achieve 5 key outcomes

 Working with Irish farmers, Guinness is defining regenerative farming practices tailored to the local and specific needs of Irish barley production.
-Our team includes our respected technical partners and agronomists with whom we are collaborating to shape the design of this pilot and implement innovative practices.
+Our team includes our respected technical partners and agronomists to shape the design of this pilot and implement innovative practices.

 Regenerate soils & sequester carbon